This post may contain affiliate links. Read the full disclosure here.

 Measure out all the other ingredients.
 Set them on the counter along with a large mixing bowl, a medium mixing bowl, a whisk, and a spatula.

 Preheat the oven to 400°F and grease the bottom and sides of a baking dish with butter.
 You can use a 9-inch cast iron skillet, stoneware baking dish, casserole baking dish, or square cake pan.

 Use a large measuring cup with a pour spout or a separate bowl.
-Add the eggs, milk, oil, and melted butter.
+Add the buttermilk, eggs, and butter.
 Whisk them together until well combined.

 Make sure the melted butter has cooled so it doesn’t scramble the eggs.

 Use a whisk or silicone spatula to stir the wet and dry ingredients together just until they are combined.